-Yes, it's possible to have more than one income protection policy.
+Why have more than one income protection insurance policy?

-People choose to have multiple income protection policies to help them manage short and long-term financial loss caused by disability.
+People choose to have multiple income protection policies to help them manage short- and long-term financial loss that might be caused by illness or injury.
 A common strategy is to:

 What is the maximum benefit amount that I can receive with income protection?